Lolfosjo/BetterGenerator/README.md

 - Plains, Oak Forest, Swamp, Spruce Peaks (Custom Biomes are easy to add)
 - Relatively good looking mountains
 - Easy creation of **unlimited** new biomes and more (BiomeRegistry.php)
-- Old Caves (Are performance intensive, optional)
+- Old Caves (Are performance intensive and not very good, optional)
 - Adds some Vanilla Blocks (Firefly Bush, Bush)